-- .1 Due to the sequential tendering and construction approach for the Winnipeg WTP, the Commissioning of the DBPS will be divided into several phases to improve Commissioning efficiency and reduce overall System Demonstration time.
-Before the System Demonstration can begin, all dependant processes must have been checked out and to be determined in conformance with the Specifications.
-All equipment manufacturers must have verified the correct installation of their respective equipment and they must have performed running tests and performance tests as specified. - .2 This Section describes the commissioning plan and the Contractor's responsibilities in the Commissioning of the process, mechanical, electrical, and other systems to be installed as part of this Contract. - .3 Equipment furnished under this Contract and the City Supplied Equipment will be Commissioned by the Contract Administrator and the Commissioning Team with assistance from the Contractor and Supply Contractors.
-The Contractor shall provide the services of a qualified representative to assist in the System Demonstration and Performance Verification of all of the equipment installed under this Contract.
-System Demonstration and training activities cannot begin until Forms 102 Certificate of Satisfactory Installation and 103 Certificate of Equipment Satisfactory Performance have been completed for all equipment installed under this Contract. - .4 The Contractor shall refer to Sections 01210 City Supplied Equipment, 01300 Submittals, 01650 Equipment Installation, 01664 Training, and Divisions 11, 15, 16, and 17 for details on the System Demonstration procedures not included in this Section. - .5 System Demonstration of DBPS is expected to begin in 2008.
-The DBPS Start-up and System Demonstration procedures will also be linked to Start-up and System Demonstration of ancillary facilities such as the Chemical Storage/Chemical Feed Building, the On-site Hypochlorite Generation Building and the main WTP.
+- Due to the sequential tendering and construction approach for the Winnipeg WTP, the Commissioning of the WTP will be divided into several phases to improve Commissioning efficiency and reduce overall System Demonstration time.
+Before System Demonstration can begin, all dependant processes must have been checked out and to be determined in conformance with the Specifications.
+All equipment manufacturers must have verified the correct installation of their respective equipment and they must have performed running tests and performance tests as specified. - .2 This Section describes the commissioning plan and the Contractor's responsibilities in the Commissioning of the process, mechanical, electrical, and other systems to be installed as part of this Contract. - 3 Equipment Supply and Installed under this Contract and the City Supplied Equipment will be Commissioned by the Contract Administrator and the Commissioning Team with assistance from the Contractor and Supply Contractors.
+The Contractor shall provide the services of a qualified representative to assist in the System Demonstration and performance verification of all of the equipment installed under this Contract.
+System Demonstration and training activities cannot begin until Forms 102 and 103 have been completed for all equipment installed under this Contract. - .4 The Contractor shall refer to Sections 01210 City Supplied Equipment, 01300 Submittals, 01650 Equipment Installation, 01664 Training, and Divisions 11, 15, 16, and 17 for details on the System Demonstration procedures not included in this section. - .5 System Demonstration of the main WTP is expected to begin in 2008.
+The WTP Start-up and System Demonstration procedures will also be linked to Start-up and System Demonstration of facilities such as the Sodium Hypochlorite and Chemical Storage Buildings. - 6 The Contractor shall note that for materials and equipment installed in this Contract, warranty will not begin until issuance of Total Performance.